andyjakubowski/dotfiles/README.md

 - Safari > Debug > Tab Ordering > Position of New Tabs > After Last Tab

+### Visual Studio Code

+1. Turn on Settings Sync, and wait for it to finish
+2. Activate Wallaby license

 ### Pomodoro

 1. Copy `~/Dropbox/Pomodoro/Pomodoro.app` to `/Applications`.